lel99999/dev_GaussRH7/README.md

 # dev_GaussRH7
-Gauss update for RHEL 7.x
+Gauss update for RHEL 7.x from v15 to v20